jmagallones/Final-RGDY-Project/content/docs/imaging/ct.md

 weight: 2
 ---

-TD;LR: insert summary of CT here
+TD;LR: insert summary of CT here.

 ## What on **_EARTH_** is a CT Scan?